APeFerreira/ReinforcementLearning/README.md

 # ReinforcementLearning

+This repository contains a collection of Jupyter notebooks covering fundamental and advanced topics in **Reinforcement Learning (RL)**.
+Each notebook introduces key RL concepts through theoretical explanations and hands-on implementations.

 ## 1. Markov Decision Process

 This notebook introduces the concept of a **Markov Decision Process (MDP)**, where an agent interacts with an environment and collects rewards based on states.
 Rewards are attached to states, such as +1 for a win, -1 for a loss, and 0 otherwise.
 The notebook includes: